vcvpaiva/basictex/README.md

 periodically committed), so that when I add new references I only have to do it once and then all projects can see them.

-I need to produce a all.bib for myself.
+I need to produce an all.bib for myself. actually I had done it a few years back, recovered it now.